-For each student referred, information is gathered in the areas of aptitude, characteristics, and performance.
+For each student referred, information is a gathered in the areas of aptitude, characteristics, and performance.
 The information is entered on a matrix where points are assigned according to established criteria.
-The total number of points earned determines if the student qualifies for gifted services.
+The total number of points earned determines if the student qualifies for gifted services

-For more information contact the Troy City Special Education Department, Mrs. Christie Armstrong, at 566-3741.
+For more information contact the Troy City Special Education Department, Dr. Christie Armstrong at 566-3741.